-Updates to BS 8580 – Are your Legionella risk assessments and risk assessors up to scratch?
+BS 8580 Updates– Are your Legionella risk assessments and risk assessors up to scratch?

 The risks from Legionnaires’ disease are going nowhere.
-With 532 cases confirmed by the HSE in 2018, the need to manage the risk from your artificial water systems remains as great as ever.
+With 532 cases confirmed by the HSE in 2018, the need to remain compliant with BS 8580 updates to Legionella risk assessments to manage your artificial water systems remains as great as ever.

 First published in 2010, the document provides guidance to duty holders, responsible persons, competent persons and risk assessors on the assessment of risk from man-made water systems, ensuring a suitable and sufficient risk assessment is undertaken.